-Though your Yorkie’s basic needs for protein, fat, and essential nutrients don’t change due to his breed, his size is a factor worth considering.
-As you might expect, Yorkies don’t eat nearly as much as larger dogs, but you may be surprised to learn that they actually burn through calories at a faster rate.
+Still, while your Yorkie’s basic need for protein, fat, and essential nutrients won’t change due to breed, size is a factor worth considering.
+As you might expect, Yorkies don’t eat nearly as much as larger dogs.
+You may be surprised to learn, however, that they actually burn through calories at a faster rate.

 The average dog needs about 30 calories per pound of body weight.
-Toy and small breeds have fast metabolisms, however, and may require as much as 10 calories per pound of body weight more than a bigger dog.
-The Yorkie weighs an average of 4 to 7 pounds, so an adult Yorkie may need anywhere from 150 and 250 calories per day.
-Puppies may need significantly more.
+Toy and small breeds have fast metabolisms and may require more calories per pound than larger dogs.
+Weighing an average of 4 to 7 pounds, an adult Yorkie typically needs anywhere from 150 and 250 calories per day.
+Puppies may also need significantly more.

-Toy breeds like the Yorkie (especially toy breed puppies) require a steady influx of energy as well to prevent hypoglycemia.
-Though the average dog may be just fine with two meals per day, your Yorkie may need three or four small meals throughout the day to sustain his metabolism.
+Toy breeds like the Yorkie (especially toy breed puppies) also require a steady influx of energy throughout the day.
+Though the average dog may be just fine with two meals, your Yorkie could need three or four small meals to sustain their metabolism and prevent hypoglycemia throughout the day.

 Considerations for Puppies and Seniors

-Because Yorkies have fast metabolisms, they require a diet concentrated in both calories and nutrients.
-The best food for Yorkies is a high-calorie, nutrient-dense diet that gives them the energy and nutrients they need without requiring them to eat a large volume of food.
+Toy breeds like the Yorkie require a diet that’s high in calories and nutrient-dense.
+This gives them the energy they need without requiring them to eat a large volume of food.

-A toy breed puppy food is the best option for your Yorkie puppy.
 Hypoglycemia is a serious concern for Yorkie puppies, so you should also make sure your puppy has constant access to food.
-As he approaches his adult weight, you can start transitioning him onto a routine of three or four small meals per day to help him maintain a healthy body weight.
+As they approach adulthood, you can start transitioning them to three or four small meals per day to help maintain a healthy body weight.

-When your Yorkie approaches senior status around 8 to 10 years, his activity and his appetite may slow down.
+When your Yorkie approaches senior status (around 8 to 10 years), their activity and appetite may slow down.
 You don’t necessarily need to switch to a senior recipe dog food, however.
-Just keep an eye on his weight and talk to your veterinarian about supplements to support your dog’s bone and joint health.
+Just keep an eye on his or her weight, and talk to your veterinarian about supplements to support your dog’s bone and joint health.

-Choosing a toy breed recipe is a great way to ensure that your Yorkie’s diet will be catered to his size-specific needs, but you still need to judge the quality of the recipe for yourself.
-Take a look at the guaranteed analysis to check the protein and fat content then scan the list of ingredients to see where those nutrients come from.
+Even if you choose a toy breed recipe for your dog’s size-specific needs, you’ll still need to judge the quality of the food for yourself.
+Take a look at the guaranteed analysis to check the protein and fat content, then scan the list of ingredients to see what’s making up those nutrients.

 Here are some things to look for on a dog food label: